DEATH PENALTY

 TAKING ACTION

-PJI is committed to fighting executions and ultimately abolishing the death penalty in Louisiana.
+PJI is committed to fighting the execution of human beings and to abolishing the death penalty in Louisiana.

-PJI will also continue to support the people harmed by this system including the families of people on death row, families of those harmed by violence, and our communities.
+PJI also supports people harmed by this system, including the families of people on death row, families of those harmed by violence, and our communities.

 Repealing the Death Penalty